 You will most likely need to stop in one of Istanbul’s Airports before catching an internal flight to Cappadocia from Istanbul.

 Note that Istanbul has 2 major airports, Istanbul Airport and Sabiha Gokcen / SAW Airport and they aren’t that close together (so I wouldn’t recommend flying into one and out of the other unless you give yourself a day in between).
 I flew from London Stansted with Pegasus Airlines who I recommend flying with!

 Bus from Istanbul to Cappadocia

-If you’re travelling Turkey on a budget you can look into buses from Istanbul to Cappadocia (although flights can be very cheap, I paid £10.00 once for my flight from Cappadocia to Istanbul!).
+If you’re travelling Turkey on a budget you can look into the Istanbul to Cappadocia bus (although flights can be very cheap, I paid £10.00 once for my flight from Cappadocia to Istanbul!).

-An overnight bus from Istanbul to Cappadocia is the best idea to save you time.
-Overnight buses in Turkey are pretty decent and they are a popular way for locals and travellers to travel Turkey.
+An Istanbul to Cappadocia overnight bus is the best idea to save you time.
+Overnight buses in Turkey are pretty decent and they are a popular way for locals and travellers to travel around Turkey.
 It takes 10-12 hours to get from Istanbul to Cappadocia by bus.